jitbit/HtmlSanitizer/README.md

 # JS Html Sanitizer

-Very fast (and very small - 1.7kb *unminified*) client-side HTML Sanitizer (front-end only, i.e. "needs a browser", won't work in `Node`) to prevent XSS and unwanted tags in UGC.
+Client-side HTML Sanitizer (front-end only, i.e. "needs a browser", won't work in `Node`) to prevent XSS and unwanted tags in UGC.
 Vanilla JS, no dependencies.
 Works even in IE (duh).

+* Very fast (7000 ops/sec)
+* Very small (1.7kb *unminified!*)
+* Zero dependency, vanilla JS, works even in IE (duh)

 > Please note: to prevent XSS attacks you should always sanitize input **on the server too**. *Never trust the client!*